Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

 \end{prop}

+Note that all functions in $\Rplusext^X$ are measurable and nonnegative, therefore their Lebesgue integral against a probability measure is either a well-defined nonnegative number or $+\infty$.
 To prove the statement, we use the following standard result.
-Note that all functions in $\lsc{X}$ are measurable and nonnegative, therefore their Lebesgue integral against a probability measure is either a well-defined nonnegative number or $+\infty$.